As Adidas partnership begins, UW Huskies announce rollout dates for football uniforms and more

 To accompany the football uniform unveil, the Huskies are also set to launch The PartnerShip, which UW’s athletics website describes as “a customized boat designed to celebrate the Huskies’ transition to adidas and provide visitors a unique vantage into the design narrative of the Huskies’ new football uniforms.
 UW and adidas developed the PartnerShip as a launch and uniform deployment mechanism in celebration of the unique traditions surrounding Washington Football, including sailgating in Husky Harbor.”

+There will be a closed media boat cruise aboard the PartnerShip on Tuesday night, where media members will be allowed to see the uniforms and later publish descriptions — though photos and videos will be prohibited.
 Football season ticket holders are eligible to visit The PartnerShip from July 6 through July 9, between noon and 6 p.m. in Husky Harbor.
 The boat will be open to all visitors on July 10 and July 11.

 The release also states that the “launch activations” will culminate with an Adidas launch party on the day of the home football game against USC, Sept.
 28.